ELynx/screeps-world/README.md

 moveTo has same options as PathFinder.
 StructureContainer is not owned.

-Dynamic creep life:
--> old creeps undergo a check;
---> TODO if not needed anymore recycle;
---> if level is less than current recycle;
---> otherwise renew;
---> spawn started to spawn creep can wait by return true.
---> give energy to spawn while nearby.

 Temporary creeps:
 -> spawn on demand;
 --> recycle by "Dynamic creep life" afterwards.